The Ultimate Bed Sheets Buying Guide: Bed Linen Materials & Weaves To Buy

 It is important to note that not all cotton fabrics are made the same and they’re quality can be determined through various metrics - thread count, ply, yarn count, staple length and types of weaves.
 We will expand on this later in the article.

 How they feel: Smooth and even feel, best known for its increased softness and durability over time

 Cost: Different price points available, from more budget-friendly to luxury options depending on the type of cotton.

-Choose Cotton bedsheet if: you prefer increased softness in your sheets with every wash that is low maintenance.
+Choose Cotton bedsheets if: you prefer increased softness in your sheets with every wash that is low maintenance.

 As the textile industry moves towards being environmentally sustainable, plant based fibers such as Bamboo entered the spotlight as a replacement to conventional fabric.
 Bamboo, like eucalyptus, grows in abundance.
 Moreover, being a self-regenerating and fast-growing plant, it is easy to assume that its fabric would be environmentally friendly and sustainable.

 On the other hand, chemical processing of bamboo fabric is the more popular process out of the two.
 It involved the use of harsh chemicals such as sodium hydroxide and carbon disulfide instead of using natural enzymes as it quickens the production process.
 Though it is more time efficient, the harsh and toxic chemicals leave a negative impact on the environment.
-Bamboo produced through this process is sometimes called Bamboo Rayon.
+Bamboo bed sheets produced through this process is sometimes called Rayon bed sheets.